Local SEO Featured

 Will traditional SEO still matter in 2026?

 Yes, but its role is changing.
-Traditional SEO (keyword optimization, backlinks, technical SEO) provides the foundation for AI search visibility.
-But GEO (question-based content, schema markup, real-time signals) is what actually gets you cited in AI Overviews.
+Traditional SEO (keyword optimization, backlinks, technical SEO) builds the foundation for AI search visibility.
+GEO (question-based content, schema markup, real-time signals) is what gets you cited in AI Overviews.

-Think of it this way: traditional SEO gets you in the game, GEO wins the game.
+Traditional SEO gets you in the game.
+GEO wins it.

 How do I track AI Overview appearances?